 This fully accredited one-year academic program offers the rewards of a community-based atmosphere in an academic environment, a dynamic and patient-centered care model, and an emphasis on preventive health care.
 As a high reliability organization (HRO), Inspira is dedicated to the safety of all patients, providers and staff members.

-The Transitional Rotating Internship curriculum provides core internship rotations while also allowing flexibility according to an individual resident’s unique needs and interests.
+The Transitional Year curriculum provides core internship rotations while also allowing flexibility according to an individual resident’s unique needs and interests.

 Curriculum includes rotations in: